lykmapipo/irina/README.md

 It will be nice, if you open an issue first so that we can know what is going on, then, fork this repo and push in your ideas.
 Do not forget to add a bit of test(s) of what value you adding.

-## TODO
-- [ ] Test registering without email and password for crypto errors
-- [ ] Make sure empty password are not used in registration

 ## Licence
 The MIT License (MIT)